top of page

 Can seniors sell their homes and buy different homes?
 Will they lose their right to freeze their property taxes?

 Yes, seniors can sell their primary residence to right-size for their changing life situations.
-In this case, the property tax freeze will be applied to their new home’s taxes immediately upon purchase.
+In this case, the property tax freeze will be applied to their new home’s taxes immediately upon purchase if they move to a county that has implemented a tax freeze for seniors..

 JOIN OUR TEAM

 MO Tax Relief Now needs your help.
-We are building a network of 10,000 Missourians who will help stop state, county and local taxing authorities from taking more and more of our hard-earned money.
-Enough is enough.
+We are building a network of 50,000 Missourians who will help stop state, county, and local taxing authorities from taking more and more of our hard-earned money.
 Government needs to spend our tax money more efficiently and put its citizens first.
 Sign up today.
 We will email updates to you.

 bottom of page